-4.1.1 Derogation mechanism following negative findings in assessment
+4.1.1.
+Derogation Mechanism Following Negative Findings in Assessment

 Environmental protection has more often given way to socio-economic considerations.
-For instance, in cases involving the overlap of administrative regulations, the solutions adopted by the national courts generally lean in favour of economic development rather than the conservation of natural resources.
-78 Nature has thus paid a weighty tribute to the absence of any incorporation of environmental requirements into other policies.
+For instance, in cases involving the overlap of administrative regulations, the solutions adopted by the national courts generally lean in favour of economic development rather than the conservation of natural resources.107 Nature has thus paid a weighty tribute to the absence of any incorporation of environmental requirements into other policies.
 In adopting the Habitats Directive, the EU lawmaker struck a balance between the competing interests.

-Where it transpires that the AIA clearly shows that the project threatens the integrity of the site, in principle no authorisation can be issued.
-An exception is however provided for by Article 6(4) which is testament, according to Advocate General Kokott, to the principle of proportionality.
-However, optimum environmental protection is assured by both procedural and substantive guarantees contained in
+Where it transpires that the AIA shows that the project threatens the integrity of the site, in principle no authorisation can be issued.
+An exception is however provided for by Article 6(4) which is testament, according to Advocate General Kokott, to the principle of proportionality.108